Best DACs Buying Guide 2023: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2022.

 You might not realise it, but most of us make use of at least one digital-to-analogue converter (DAC) every single day.
-Any device that delivers digital sound – be it a laptop, Blu-ray player, digital TV box, games console, portable music player or phone – requires a DAC to convert its digital audio to an analogue signal before it can be output to speakers, headphones or another analogue device.
+Any device that delivers digital sound – be it a laptop, games console, portable music player or phone – requires a DAC to convert its digital audio to an analogue signal before it can be output to speakers, headphones or another analogue device.
+(Essentially, if a digital device has a headphone jack or another audio output, know that it has a DAC built-in.)

-Without a DAC, your digital music collection is nothing but a sizeable collection of “0s and 1s” that makes sense only within the digital domain.
-In short, DACs play an instrumental part in making digital music worthwhile.
-Especially if you choose the right one...
+Indeed, without a DAC your digital music collection is nothing but a sizeable collection of “0s and 1s” that makes sense only within the digital domain.
+So they play an instrumental part in making digital music worthwhile.

 How to choose the best DAC for you

 So, what sort of DAC will best suit your needs?
-If you're looking to boost your mobile sound on the go, a tiny USB dongle (with an adapter, if your phone requires it) will do the trick nicely and discreetly as the middleman between your phone and headphones.
-Some are wired to your headphones and source, others can connect to a source wirelessly over Bluetooth.
-(Examples of both can be found below.)
+If you're looking to boost your mobile sound on the go, a compact USB dongle (with an adapter, if your phone requires it) will do the trick nicely and discreetly as the middleman between your phone and wired headphones.
+Most are wired to both your headphones and source, while some (such as the iFi Go Blu at number 7) can connect to a source wirelessly over Bluetooth and thus take one wire out of the equation.

-Then there are desktop and USB-stick DACs – both easy-to-use and typically affordable solutions to maximise your laptop or PC's sound.
-There are also more serious DACs that are designed to slot into your home hi-fi system to improve the quality of a digital source, some of which are geared towards headphone listening while others are headphone socket-less and thus strictly designed to sit between a source and amplifier.
+Then there are desktop and USB-stick DACs, both easy-to-use and typically affordable solutions to maximise your laptop or PC's sound.
+There are also more serious DACs that are designed to slot into your home hi-fi system to improve the quality of a digital source, most of which are geared towards headphone listening while some (like our number 1 pick) are headphone-socket-less and therefore strictly designed to sit between a source and an amplifier/pair of active speakers.

-Most DACs nowadays support a wide range of hi-res PCM file formats, but compatibility should be considered if you play or stream more niche music such as DSD or MQA.
+Most DACs nowadays support a wide range of hi-res PCM files – FLACs, for example, often up to 32-bit – but compatibility should be considered if you play or stream more niche music formats such as DSD or the MQA-powered Tidal Masters.

 Whatever style of DAC you might need, you're sure to find a contender on this list of the best DACs you can buy...